Chamber of Deputies (Burma)

 The Chamber of Deputies (ပြည်သူ့လွှတ်တော်, lit.
-'People's Assembly') was the lower house of the bicameral Union Parliament of Burma (Myanmar) from 1948 to 1962.
-Under the 1947 Constitution, bills initiated and passed by the lower house, the Chamber of Deputies, were to be sent to the Chamber of Nationalities for review and revision.
+'People's Assembly') was the lower house of the bicameral Union Parliament of Burma (Myanmar) from 1952 (Note: Act of Salaries of the Speakers and Deputy Speakers of the Chamber of Nationalities and the Speakers and Deputy Speakers of the Chamber of Deputies of the Union Parliament, 1952.
+[Act No. I of 1952]1.
+This Act shall come into force on the day of the first session of the first Parliament convened under Chapter 6 of the Constitution.